Bath and shower products, as part of the $50-billion personal care products industry, have become big business in the United States.

-If I were to tell you that your shower and bath products could be putting you at risk for less-than-optimal skin and eye health, immune and endocrine function, and possibly even cancer, would you pay a little more attention to your products' ingredients?
+If I were to tell you that your shower and bath products could be putting you at risk for less-than-optimal skin and eye health, immune and endocrine function, would you pay a little more attention to your products' ingredients?

 When you or a family member bathe or shower with questionably safe products, you risk…